Difficult news: Curious Fictions will be closing its doors August 27. More details »

 From the author: A wall, the things that hold us down, and longing.

-Content Warning: domestic violence (nothing overly gratuitous), discussion of pregnancy loss
+Content Warning: family violence, men's violence against women, discussion of pregnancy loss

 ‘Up, you useless cunt.’